stat545ubc-2023/assignment-b3-ian-coccimiglio/README.md

 # Assignment-B3: Biological Oscillation.

+## Usage

+Run the Shiny App located in /Alon_Oscillator/.
+All of the models should already be compiled there.

+## Design

 Here, I design and create a series of biological oscillators as described in *Uri Alon - An Introduction to Systems Biology* - Chapter
 6. The goal is to show how we can model these dynamical processes in R,